SirPryderi/ballad-bot/README.md

 ## Requirements

-It requires Python 3.8 (newer might work) and the packages declared in `requirements.txt`.
+I require Python 3.8 (newer might work) and the packages declared in `requirements.txt`.

 ## See also

-Other (much cleverer) projects this one takes inspiration from.
+Other (much cleverer) projects than me.
 I don't know even anything about poetry.
 There, I've said it.
+Check them out for a good code read.

 - https://github.com/pmichel31415/reddit-iambic-pentameter
 - https://github.com/hyperreality/Poetry-Tools